 His rule as the de facto dictator of Czechoslovakia was a bloodbath.
 In the short five months he spent there, an estimated 5,000 people were sent to death camps.

 The plan of the Czech government-in-exile together with the British Special Operations Executive was called Operation Anthropoid, and intended to kill Heydrich on a road in Liben between Heydrich’s home and Prague.
-Kubiš and Gabčík set up an ambush by a sharp bend in the road out of Prague, as when Heydrich drove by, his driver would have to slow down and present their best chance to strike.
+Kubiš and Gabčík set up an ambush by a sharp bend in the road outside of Prague, as when Heydrich drove by, his driver would have to slow down and present their best chance to strike.

-As the car made its way around the bend, Gabčík jumped out the bushes with a machine gun in his hands and took a stand directly in front of Heydrich’s car.
+As the car made its way around the bend, Gabčík jumped out of the bushes with a machine gun in his hands and took a stand directly in front of Heydrich’s car.
 He stared down the “Butcher of Prague” and pulled the trigger.
 Nothing happened; Gabčík’s gun had jammed.

 Heydrich didn’t run.
 He didn’t even flinch.
 He ordered his driver to stop the car, stood up, and pulled his pistol on Gabčík.
 He could take his time: Gabčík was frozen, still struggling with the gun that had betrayed him.